Gartner® report: 9 Principles for Improving Cloud Resilience

 Collaborative automated runbooks are often considered optimal compared to their fully manual and automated counterparts as they walk the line between efficiency and control.
 Like manual runbooks, collaborative automated runbooks are leveraged to complete a wide range of organizational tasks and allow for greater flexibility, efficiency, and reduced human error.

-Creating a template: Runbook basics
+Creating a runbook template: the basics

 Before we consider the steps of constructing a runbook template — or what to look for in one — here are a handful of the overriding philosophies that guide runbook best practices.